Kafka Training: The 6 Most Important Guiding Principles of My Training

 The best equipment doesn’t make you a good coach.
 But a coach without good equipment simply can’t perform anywhere near perfectly.

 And I remain accessible even after the end of the official collaboration.
-For example, with my Kafka Lunch and Learn sessions.
-Participants can deepen their knowledge from initial workshops in several sessions.
-And that in digestible portions.
+For example, with my Kafka “Lunch Academy.”
+Participants can deepen their knowledge from initial workshops over multiple sessions—served in digestible portions.